What information is needed to make a claim?

 When you speak to the hotline agent, they'll ask you to provide:

-- The property: You'll need to give the address and postcode of the property at hand
+• The property: You'll need to give the address and postcode of the affected property

-- Your tenants: If your property is rented to tenants in vulnerable situations, a certified contractor will aim attend your property within 4 hours where possible, so it's important you let the agent know if your tenants are vulnerable
+• Your tenants: If your property is rented to tenants in a vulnerable situation, a certified contractor will aim to attend your property within four hours where possible

-Once your insured emergency is registered, a certified tradesperson will attend your property within 24 hours.
-The authorised tradesperson will contact you directly to arrange a suitable appointment time.
+Once your insured emergency is registered, a certified tradesperson will attend your property.
+The authorised tradesperson will contact you directly to arrange a suitable appointment time, so you may need to be available to attend the property if your tenants aren’t able to be there.

 Your claim will be taken care of with the authorised tradesperson and you'll be kept updated on progress.